usnistgov/MUD-PD/README.md

 ## General Disclaimer
 It is expected that any data generated from MUD-PD, particularly MUD files, are validated by the user of the tool.
-MUD-PD is not intended as production-ready software in its present form, but as a research tool.
-Thus, it is expected that the user either take proper security precautions or acknowledge the aforementioned warnings.
+MUD-PD is intended as a research tool, used in a controlled setting.
+Thus, it is expected that the user either take proper security precautions or accept the risks of using on a mission-critical system.
 Any risks or damages resulting from use of MUD-PD are wholly the responsibility of the user.

 ## Key Updates
 2021-03-31: Final planned feature push - Data processing threaded separately from GUI, improving the feel and